canonical/synapse-operator/docs/how-to/horizontally-scale.md

 This will enable S3 storage provider so media will be stored on a S3 bucket.

 Replace the configuration options with your specific configuration.
-The ones used above should be modified to match your environment.
+The ones used below should be modified to match your environment.

 Refer to [s3-integrator](https://charmhub.io/s3-integrator/) for specific configuration options.